 Understanding NBA Odds and Payouts

-The odds of winning a specific bet type will determine the payout for winning a single NBA event.
-Reviewing how the NBA odds affect the payout value for each type of basketball wager will help you to gain an edge on NBA betting.
+The NBA odds of winning a specific bet type will determine the payout for winning a single NBA event.

 Point Spread Odds

-Odds analysis looks at how well this estimate of winning margin lines up with the underlying team performance factors.
+Odds analysis looks at how well this estimate of wins margin lines up with the team performance.

 The final outcome of the NBA match is not important to the sportsbook.
 They only care that the action is balanced.

-As a bettor, you are carefully evaluating the team match-ups, but also how well the spread aligns with your comparative performance analysis.
+As a bettor, you want to carefully evaluate the team match-ups.
+Also, check how well the spread aligns with your comparative performance analysis.

 Here is an example.

-The point spread number is in effect, the “balancer”, and the magnitude of the number represents the extent of the favorite’s win probability.
+The point spread number is the “balancer.
+The magnitude of the number represents the extent of the favorite’s win probability.
 The higher that number, the higher the favorite’s expected win margin.

 In this example, a winning bet collects the $100, along with the original bet amount of $110, for a total of $210.
 The true even odds payout on a $110 bet would 2 to 1 or return an amount of $220.
 The $10 difference is the “vig”.